Castle Rock, Colorado: Utilities and water

 CORE Electric Cooperative, based in nearby Sedalia, provides electric power.
 Black Hills Energy provides natural-gas service.
 Waste Management and other businesses provide trash removal.

 The town government's Utilities Department oversees water provision, distribution, and infrastructure maintenance.
 Historically, nearly all of the water needed by Castle Rock residents was pumped from aquifers below the ground, including the Denver Basin aquifer.
 Beginning in 2013, when the town developed its first strategic plan for the management of water, Castle Rock has moved toward more use of surface water.
 Between 2006 and 2018, daily per capita water use in Castle Rock declined from 137 gallons to 115 gallons.

-Starting in 2020, Castle Rock expected to begin treating sink, tap, and toilet water to potable water quality standards so that it can be reused.
-The town aimed to achieve a goal of reliance upon renewable water resources for 75% of municipal needs by 2050 and, by 2020, about one-third of all water used in Castle Rock was expected to be from a reusable source.
+Castle Rock's Plum Creek Water Purification Facility was upgraded in 2021 to support direct potable reuse, a process that treats wastewater to drinking-water standards for reintroduction into the municipal supply.
+As of 2024, the plant had the technical capability but had not yet begun delivering reclaimed water directly to consumers, pending compliance with Colorado's direct potable reuse regulations adopted in January 2023, which require a full year of water quality monitoring and a community awareness campaign before implementation.
+The town's long-term goal remains reliance on renewable water resources for 75% of municipal needs by 2050.

 As of July 2019 Castle Rock, Denver, and Pitkin County are the first three Colorado municipal or county governments to adopt a state regulation governing greywater reuse.